nextcloud/documentation/admin_manual/maintenance/package_upgrade.rst

 #.
 Run upgrade routine
 #.
 Repeat from step 3 until you reach the last available major release

-You'll find previous ownCloud releases in the `ownCloud Server Changelog
+You'll find previous Nextcloud releases in the `Nextcloud Server Changelog
 <https://owncloud.org/changelog/>`_.

 If upgrading via your package manager fails, then you must perform a